-The Chief Financial Officer is responsible for ensuring that there is an adequate and effective system of internal control of both the Council's accounting and its other systems of internal control as required by the Accounts and Audit Regulations 2016.
+The Chief Financial Officer is responsible for ensuring that there is an adequate and effective system of internal control of both the Council's accounting and its other systems of internal control as required by the Accounts and Audit Regulations 2015.
 As required by the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2016) the Chief Financial Officer is professionally qualified, reports directly to the Chief Executive, is a full member of the Corporate Management Team and is supported by appropriately qualified and experienced staff.

 The arrangements for the provision of internal audit are set out within the Council's Financial Regulations which are part of the Council's Constitution.
 The internal audit provision has from the 1st April 2007 been independently managed by the Internal Audit Consortium Manager.
 This is an arrangement for the provision of Internal Audit on a consortium basis by Bolsover, Chesterfield and North East Derbyshire, with the service being hosted by Chesterfield Borough Council on behalf of the three authorities.
-The work to be undertaken is formally agreed within the Audit Plan.
-This Audit Plan is prepared by the Internal Audit Consortium Manager and is prioritised in order to reflect the key internal controls, assessment and review on the basis of risk and the Council's corporate governance arrangements, including risk management.
 The Council's Internal Audit function has been internally assessed as being compliant with the Public Sector Internal Audit Standards (PSIAS) which came into effect on 1st April 2013.
-The Council operates its internal audit arrangements in line with the requirements set out within the CIPFA Statement on the Role of the Head of Internal Audit.
-The Internal Audit Consortium Manager is professionally qualified, suitably experienced, reports on a regular basis to the Audit Committee, with unrestricted access to elected members and management.
-Audit work involves reviews of the main financial systems, scheduled visits to Council establishments and fraud investigations.
-The resulting work plan is discussed and agreed with the Council's Section 151 officer, and with the Audit Committee.
+The Council operates its internal audit arrangements in line with the requirements set out within the CIPFA Statement on the Role of the Head of Internal Audit (2010).
+The Internal Audit Consortium Manager is professionally qualified, suitably experienced, reports on a regular basis to the Audit Committee, with unrestricted access to both elected members and management.
+The work undertaken is agreed within the Audit Plan prepared by the Consortium Manager which is prioritised in order to reflect the key internal controls, assessment and review on the basis of risk and the Council's corporate governance arrangements, including risk management.

+Internal Audit work involves reviews of the main financial systems, scheduled visits to Council establishments and fraud investigations.
+The annual work plan is discussed and agreed with the Council's Section 151 officer, and with the Audit Committee.
 It is also shared with KPMG the Council's external auditor.
 This is part of a process of liaison intended to ensure that the work of internal and external audit is complementary and that duplication is avoided.
-The Internal Audit reports which arise out of the process include an assessment of the adequacy of internal control, and set out recommendations which are aimed to address those areas where potential improvements have been identified.
-These are submitted to the relevant officers within the Council who are required to implement any accepted recommendations.
-The outcome of the process is reviewed by the Chief Financial Officer, by the Council's Corporate Management Team and by the Audit and Corporate Governance Committee.
+The Internal Audit reports which arise out of the process include an assessment of the adequacy of internal control, and set out recommendations which are aimed at addressing those areas where potential for improvement has been identified.
+These are submitted to the relevant officers within the Council who are required to implement accepted recommendations.
+The outcome of the process is reviewed by the Chief Financial Officer, by the Council's Strategic Alliance Management Team (SAMT) and by the Audit Committee.